diamondburned/gotk4/CONTRIBUTING.md

 [nix]: https://nixos.org/guides/how-nix-works.html

-However, this also means that contributors are strongly recommended to have Nix on their machine, similar to how other projects use Docker for development, except Nix is a lot more lightweight.
+However, this also means that contributors are strongly recommended to have Nix or Docker on their machine.
 This helps ensure that pull requests to the repository have consistent versioning and outputs, and that nothing has been changed where they don't have to be.

 ### Using Nix for development